CREATIVE NEPALI COOKING WITH TULSI REGMI

 Marinade

-2 tablespoons mustard oil (vegetable oil can also be used)
+2 tablespoons mustard oil or vegetable oil

 1 tablespoon yellow mustard seeds